 How is this even remotely constitutional?
 Not only that but this does not make healthcare more affordable.
-In my opinion it’s quite the opposite.
-If health insurance is made mandatory the government is basically giving the insurance companies carte blanche to charge whatever they want for something that your forced to have.
+In my opinion, it’s quite the opposite.
+If health insurance is made mandatory the government is basically giving the insurance companies carte blanche to charge whatever they want for something that you’re forced to have.

 There is no real choice in the health insurance markets since most states only have a duopoly at best of what health insurance carriers you can ‘choose’.
 The only thing that will make health insurance more affordable is if these market strangleholds are broken and not the so-called reforms that President Obama is forcing upon us.